7 Steps to Keep Your Faith in Hard Times

 - Pray in the Spirit (Romans 8:26).
 The Holy Spirit helps you in prayer.
 He is the Helper, so depend on him to enable you as you pray effectively.

 When you ask God in faith to meet specific needs in your situation, there is no need to keep asking for the same thing.
-But move to thanking God, for he heard and answered your prayer.
+But move to thanking God that he heard and answered your prayer.

 Focus Activity: Take some time to read, and prayerfully meditate on the Scriptures related to the steps to effective prayer.